-Stephen P. Hansler has served as the Executive Director of Maximum Accessible Housing of Ohio (MAHO) since its inception.
+Stephen P. Hansler has served as the Executive Director or President of Maximum Accessible Housing of Ohio (MAHO) since its inception.
 Under his leadership, we have provided fully accessible housing to hundreds of people with mobility disabilities.
 We have also taught the necessity for and principles of accessible housing to government officials, housing professionals, consumers, and case workers.
 This award honors Steve’s commitment to attaining independent living through accessible housing.
-The Hansler Award is presented each December; nomination information for 2017 will be posted in the fall.

 The 2018 Hansler Award awarded to Fred Cortright

 At MAHO’s annual meeting on December 5, 2018, Steve Hansler presented the 2018 Hansler Award posthumously to Fred Cortright.
 His wife, Beth Armstrong, accepted the award.

 Fred was a lifelong advocate for sustainability, accessible housing, and social justice in many forms; in addition to serving on the MAHO Board, he volunteered with Lakewood Alive, Home Repair Resource Center, and Lutheran Metro Ministry.
 Fred passed away in March of 2018.